Best Universities in the Midwest

 What are the best universities in the Midwest for out-of-state students?

-The University of Michigan, University of Wisconsin-Madison, and Ohio State University are excellent choices for out-of-state students.
+The University of Michigan, the University of Wisconsin-Madison, and Ohio State University are excellent choices for out-of-state students.
 These universities offer great programs, resources, and opportunities and strongly support non-resident students.

 What is the average cost of tuition for universities in the Midwest?